Khalid Masud

 Allama Khalid Masud (16 December 1935 – 1 October 2003) was a Muslim scholar of Pakistan.
 He spent the major part of his life with Maulana Amin Ahsan Islahi.
-He conveyed ideas and thoughts of his teacher and Imam Farhi to the general public.
-He wrote a number of books and articles and delivered lectures on Islam, science and other subjects.
+He conveyed the ideas and thoughts of his teacher and Imam Farahi to the general public.
+He wrote a number of books and articles and delivered lectures on Islam, science, and other subjects.

-By profession he was a chemical engineer but he spent his life in serving Farahi's school of thought.
-He worked as in charge of Idara Taddabur e Qur'an o Hadith.
+By profession, he was a chemical engineer, but he spent his life serving Farahi's school of thought.
+He worked as the in charge of Idara Taddabur e Qur'an o Hadith.

 Early life

 Allama Khalid Masud was born in Lilla Town, Jhelum District, Pakistan.
-He belonged to a religious family having association with Sufi school of thought, Naqshbandi Mujaddadi.
-But he and his father Saif U Rehman both were not under influence of Sufism and they concentrated mainly towards Qur'an and Sharia.
-His father Saif U Rehman completed his education in 1926 from Oriental College Lahore where he learnt Arabic as major subject.
+He belonged to a religious family with an association with the Sufi school of thought, Naqshbandi Mujaddadi.
+But he and his father Saif U Rehman were both not influenced by Sufism, and they focused mainly on the Qur'an and Sharia.
+His father Saif U Rehman completed his education in 1926 from Oriental College Lahore, where he learned Arabic as a major subject.
 He was a scholarly person.
-He kept his eldest son with him during his teaching services in schools of different cities.
-He played a major role in upbringing of his beloved child.
-Khalid Masud learnt basics of Arabic and Persian from his father Saif U Rehman who was an Arabic teacher at his time.
+He kept his eldest son with him during his teaching service in schools of different cities.
+He played a major role in the upbringing of his beloved child.
+Khalid Masud learned the basics of Arabic and Persian from his father Saif U Rehman, who was an Arabic teacher at the time.

 Education and career

-He did his Master's degree in Chemistry from Punjab University, Lahore in 1958.
-In 1964 he went to London for higher studies.
-He obtained Chemical Engineering Diploma from King's College in 1965.
-He remained President of UK Islamic Mission there.
-He also got his Master's degree in Islamic studies from Punjab University in 1975.
+He did his Master's degree in Chemistry from Punjab University, Lahore, in 1958.
+In 1964, he went to London for higher studies.
+He obtained a Chemical Engineering Diploma from King's College in 1965.
+He remained the President of the UK Islamic Mission there.
+He also obtained his Master's degree in Islamic Studies from Punjab University in 1975.

-He joined Industries Department, Govt of Punjab in 1958.
+He joined the Industries Department, Government of Punjab in 1958.
 He worked there for 27 years.
-In 1985 he was offered position of Research Scholar in Quaid e Azam Library, Bagh e Jinnah Lahore.
+In 1985, he was offered the position of Research Scholar in Quaid e Azam Library, Bagh e Jinnah Lahore.
 He worked there till his retirement in 1996.
-There he found every opportunity to do his research work.
+There, he found every opportunity to do his research work.

 During his student life (from 1956 to 1958), he remained in charge / Nazam of Islami Jamiat-e-Talaba Lahore.
-But after completion of his studies he did not join Jamiat's parent party Jamat-e-Islami and preferred to learn Qur'an and Hadith from Maulana Amin Ahsan Islahi.
+But after completion of his studies, he did not join Jamiat's parent party Jamat-e-Islami and preferred to learn Qur'an and Hadith from Maulana Amin Ahsan Islahi.